Communicating in any relationship is challenging, but marriage offers a special challenge because it is a constant requirement.

-The crazy thing is that these types of discussions seem to dominate the conversations between many couples.
+It’s obvious that these types of discussions seem to dominate the conversations between many couples.
+And when they end there is a lot of silence between them both.

-- Who is taking Suzy to practice tomorrow?
+- Who is taking Jillian to practice tomorrow?

-- Will you get groceries on the way home?
+- Will you pick up a meal on the way home?

-- Do you think we should get the dog groomed this weekend?
+- Do you think we should get the dog groomed?

 - Do you think we should reset the sprinkler to start at 2am?